allows you to submit hours as you volunteer!

 - Regular volunteering site - please notify the volunteer coordinator, that you will no longer be attending as they will need to find a replacement to cover your scheduled shift.

 - One day volunteer - please contact the agency to notify them that you will no longer be available to volunteer.
-If the event has already been cancelled/postponed, there is no need to email.
+If the event has already been canceled/postponed, there is no need to email.

 For those who will continue to volunteer, we advise that you exercise caution and adhere to the CDC self-care practice of:

 - Avoid touching your mouth, nose, and eyes.